SinghEkampreet/BlogPic/README.md

 ### Technical details:

-This project is developed using MERN Stack, therefore the front end is implemented in React JS, the leading front-end framework for developing web applications, the back-end is curated using Node JS and Express JS and the database is hosted in MongoDB Atlas.
+This project is developed using MERN Stack, therefore the front end is implemented in React JS, the leading front-end framework for developing web applications, the back-end REST API is created using Node JS and Express JS and the database is hosted in MongoDB Atlas.